zorrobyte/dev/notes/Scientific-Paper-Notes.md

   - describing paper itself, use present tense
   - avoid gratuitous use of future tense ("switching wires will cause an error" -> "switching wires causes an error")
   - use redundant commas ("milk, cheese and crackers" -> "milk, cheese, and crackers")
-  - english has compound adjectives but not nouns
+  - English has compound adjectives but not nouns
-  - avoid ambious words. (as, since -> because) (whether -> if)
+  - avoid ambiguous words. (as, since -> because) (whether -> if)
-  - avoid quotation, paraphrasings usually suffice
+  - avoid quotation, paraphrasing usually suffice
 * figures
   - example figures help clarify ideas
   - figures should stand on their own
-  - use consistent pictoral elements, with only two different types of arrows (boxes, shading, etc.)
+  - use consistent pictorial elements, with only two different types of arrows (boxes, shading, etc.)
   - use a legend if more than two types of style elements
   - all graphs, diagrams, screenshots, etc. should be named figures
   - put figures at top of page